Manrajwazir/whatsapp-ai-bot/README.md

 # 🤖 WhatsApp AI Chatbot (Version 2)

+Want a locally run program which replies to your significant other while you are busy coding?
+Well use this little local software then.

 Welcome to **Version 2** of my AI-powered WhatsApp chatbot — a local tool that connects to WhatsApp via **Baileys**, responds using **OpenAI's GPT-3.5-turbo**, and now supports full Dockerization, persistent storage, enhanced customization, and more!

 ---